Lego Ninjago: Master of the 4th Dimension: 4D effects

 Viewers are provided with 3D glasses to experience the visual effects.
 The film incorporates 4D sensory effects during its 12-minute run time to enhance the viewing experience.
 These include music, sound effects, lasers, smoke, water and strobe lighting effects.

-Production

-Lego Ninjago: Master of the 4th Dimension was produced by Pure Imagination Studios and The Lego Group.
-The story was created by Michael D. Black, who also directed.

 Distribution

 Lego Ninjago: Master of the 4th Dimension was released in Legoland California Resort on 12 January 2018 and then rolled out to other Legoland Parks and Legoland Discovery Centres in 2018.
 It is currently located in all Legoland parks and Legoland Discovery Centres and is available at scheduled times alongside other short films, including The Lego Movie: 4D – A New Adventure and Lego City 4D - Officer in Pursuit.